pangeo-forge/pangeo-forge-recipes/docs/cloud_user_guide/pr_checks_reference.md

 {{ pangeo_forge_bot_header }}
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pangeo Forge Cloud told me that our test of your recipe `woa18-1deg-monthly` failed.
+Pangeo Forge Cloud told me that our test of your recipe `great-recipe-id` failed.
 But don't worry, I'm sure we can fix this!

-To see what error caused the failure, please review the logs at <https://pangeo-forge.org/dashboard/recipe-run/10>
+To see what error caused the failure, please review the logs at <https://pangeo-forge.org/dashboard/recipe-run/>`{recipe_run_id}`

 If you haven't yet tried [pruning and running your recipe locally](../introduction_tutorial/intro_tutorial_part2.ipynb#prune-the-recipe), I suggest trying that now.